How to Make: DIY Run Thru Sprinkler

 Step 6 Gluing:

-Now that you have dry fit each part, it is important that you glue each piece together using PVC glue and primer.
+Now that you have a dry fit for each part, it is important that you glue each piece together using PVC glue and primer.
 This will create 0 leaks and allow for better stability.
 Take each part apart 1 by 1 and glue them together.
 (Do not glue the top rail to the legs.
 This will allow you to take the sprinkler apart when storing and releasing the water)

 Step 7 Put Together: